Limit shape and height fluctuations of random perfect matchings on square-hexagon lattices: Combinatorics

-\begin{proposition} The bijection from Theorem~\ref{myb} transports the probability measure~\eqref{pb} on $\mathcal{S}^N_{\omega}(\check{a})$ to a Boltzmann dimer measure on the perfect matchings of $\mathcal{R}(\Omega,\check{a})$, with the following weights \begin{itemize} \item each NE-SW edge joining the $(2i)$th row to the $(2i+1)$th row has weight $x_i$; and \item each NE-SW edge joining the $(2i-1)$th row to the $2i$th row has weight $y_i$, if such an edge exists; \item All the other edges have weight 1. \end{itemize}
+The following proposition connects this measure with the Boltzmann measure on dimers configurations of the associated contracting square-hexagon graph: \begin{proposition} The bijection described in Theorem~\ref{myb} transports the probability measure~\eqref{pb} on $\mathcal{S}^N_{\omega}(\check{a})$ to a Boltzmann dimer measure on the perfect matchings of $\mathcal{R}(\Omega,\check{a})$, with the following weights \begin{itemize} \item each NE-SW edge joining the $(2i)$th row to the $(2i+1)$th row has weight $x_i$; and \item each NE-SW edge joining the $(2i-1)$th row to the $2i$th row has weight $y_i$, if such an edge exists; \item All the other edges have weight 1. \end{itemize}

 Moreover, the dimer partition function on $\mathcal{R}(\Omega,\check{a})$ for these weights is given by

 where $\omega$ is the $N$-tuple corresponding to the boundary row of $\mathcal{R}(\Omega,\check{a})$, and $\Gamma_i$ is defined as in \eqref{gi}. \end{proposition}